All together, now!

 Mark Dacascos & Lacey Schwimmer: Mark be nimble, Mark be quick!
 He slipped to start things off—oops!—but rebounded tremendously as he went toe to toe and leap to leap with Lacey in a somewhat frantic, yet ultimately satisfying, quickstep.
 As an Iron Chef judge might say, some of the flavors didn't meld together but the presentation was beautiful.
 "What a great performer!"
 Bruno exclaimed.
 "If you could only get your feet under control…"

 Mya & Dmitry Chaplin: Dmitry appeared to be wearing Mark Ballas' pants, minus a few inches, but whatever—what a jive!
 It had great bounce, great tricks and a great pair of legs—Mya's, not Dmitry's—pulling it all off.
 Len wasn't there to castigate them for the theatrical opening seconds—and you know the director of Strictly Ballroom wasn't going to quibble with a little scene-setting.
 "Claiming the dance, making it your own…that was a fantastic thing to see," raved the Australian filmmaker.

 Tom DeLay & Cheryl Burke: It's OK, the ex-congressman is fine!
 Despite what looked like a debilitating wrong step at the end of their tango, the 62-year-old Texan picked himself up and maintained the integrity of the performance until the end.
 "Distinguished, determined...but it went to pieces," lamented Bruno.

-Meanwhile, Aaron broke out of the pack, Mya proved she's the most effortlessly fabulous of the bunch, and Donny again successfully straddled the line between dancing and showmanship.
+Meanwhile, Aaron broke out of the pack, Mya proved that she's the most effortlessly fabulous of the bunch and Donny again successfully straddled the line between dancing and showmanship.

 Here's how the leaderboard stacked up: